MLK’s Pan-African Move | Ben C. Tries Blocking Desegregation | CR Gibbs

 "It hurt a lot,” Yeom said.
 "All of the Korean workers, we all had some sort of chronic symptoms or pain, and some would lose their nails.”

 Yeom, now 46, had landed in South Carolina in 2015 after researching how to immigrate to the United States.
-At the time, he was living in Daejeon, a technology center about 90 miles south of Seoul and worried about the future of his two young daughters in Korea’s high-pressure education system, where many children spend additional hours each day in private "cram schools.”
+At the time, he was living in Daejeon, a technology center about 90 miles south of Seoul and worried about the future of his two young daughters in Korea’s high-pressure education system, where many children spend additional hours each day in in-his-hands "cram schools.”
 He also believed pollution blowing in from China was making him ill.